vogelrh/AirSense/README.md

 Optionally the app can be configured to only output data from the BME680 sensor.

 ## Credit
-This project is a fork of an [alexh.name](https://github.com/alexh-name/bsec_bme680_linux) project with the addition of a MQTT library by [Liam Bindle](https://github.com/LiamBindle/MQTT-C) and a PMS5003 sensor library developed by myself.
+This project is a fork of an [alexh.name](https://github.com/alexh-name/bsec_bme680_linux) project with the addition of a MQTT library by [Liam Bindle](https://github.com/LiamBindle/MQTT-C) and a [PMS5003 sensor library](https://github.com/vogelrh/pms5003c).

 ## Intro

-This app is designed to run on a Linxu SoC such as the Raspberry Pi Zero and will continuously send air quality data from the [BME680 sensor](https://www.bosch-sensortec.com/en/bst/products/all_products/bme680) and the [Plantower PMS5003](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) sensor across a MQTT channel.
+This app is designed to run on a Linux SBC such as the Raspberry Pi Zero and will continuously send air quality data from the [BME680 sensor](https://www.bosch-sensortec.com/en/bst/products/all_products/bme680) and the [Plantower PMS5003](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) sensor across a MQTT channel.

 For the BME680 sensor, it utilizes the